-Empirically, the monetary transaction friction is the discount paid for using a particular medium of exchange in a bilateral transaction.
-It therefore acts as a standard trade cost.
-Consider the example of purchasing goods from New York in Philadelphia.
-In the case where the transaction is conducted in Philadelphia bank notes, the seller in New York would incorporate the costs of converting the "foreign" note into local currency (the discount) in the final price.
-The monetary transaction cost acts as a non-revenue generating tax on the final price of the good.
+New York would incorporate the costs of converting the "foreign" note into local currency (the discount) in the final price, and the monetary transaction cost acts as a non-revenue generating tax on the final price of the good.24

-In contrast, if the transaction occurs in a common currency that both the buyer and seller face no frictions in accessing to use for consumption or savings, then there are no monetary transaction costs, and the final price of the good in Philadelphia is lower relative to a transaction conducted in a frictional medium.
-Following the introduction of the national bank network, transactions-particularly at long distances-experience a large decline in frictions.
+In contrast, if the transaction occurs in a common currency that both the buyer and seller face no frictions in accessing to use for consumption or savings (i.e., they both belong to the national bank network), then there are no monetary transaction costs, and the final price of the good in Philadelphia is lower relative to a transaction conducted in a frictional medium.
+Following the introduction of the national bank network, transactions-particularly at long distances experience a large decline in frictions.
 In aggregate, each location benefits from the total reduction of costs coming from all other possible locations it can transact with.